pierrick951/reproduction-post-instagram/README.md

 ***Tasks***

 - The heart should be fillable in red ❤️ and the save icon in gold 💛.
-- A mini burger menu 🍔 should also be integrated as shown in the model.

 - The number of likes should increment or decrement based on whether the heart is red or not.

 - Clicking "see more" should be functional.
 ---